open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 In the previous section, we outlined the approach that maximized the ease of getting a video conference page up and running.
 In this section, we trade off some the ease for greater flexibility and control.

-Instead of calling easyrtc.initManaged, you can call  easyrtc.initMediaSource to get access to the local media stream, followed by a call to easyrtc.connect once the call to easyrtc.initMediaSource finished.
-This (and a bit more) is what easyrtc.initManaged does internally.
+Instead of calling easyrtc.easyApp, you can call  easyrtc.initMediaSource to get access to the local media stream, followed by a call to easyrtc.connect once the call to easyrtc.initMediaSource finished.
+This (and a bit more) is what easyrtc.easyApp does internally.

 If you do it this way, you don't need the CSS file or the &lt;div> surrounding the second video because there won't be any automatically added hangup buttons.
 The HTML ends up looking like this: